 Gillian Parekh, Tier 2 Canada Research Chair in Disability Studies in Education (as of July 1, 2019), is an assistant professor in the Faculty of Education.
 She explores institutional and structural barriers related to equitable access to education, particularly for students with disabilities.
 She conducts both quantitative and qualitative research investigating demographic, programmatic and experiential trends between public and post-secondary education.
 With a focus on special education and academic streaming, her work explores how schools construct and respond to disability.
 Her research addresses current issues in education and will make a difference in the lives of young people in the GTA and beyond.

 Regina Rini is a York University Assistant Professor in the Department of Philosophy, Faculty of Liberal Arts & Professional Studies and a Tier 2 Canada Research Chair in Philosophy of Moral and Social Cognition.
 Rini’s research focuses on how people in democratic societies justify their social beliefs to one another.
 Her work analyzes research from the social sciences, especially cognitive science and sociology, to draw conclusions about how public debate currently works.
 She also investigates philosophical questions about what it means to improve public debate.
 How can we take deep moral and political differences seriously while remaining respectful in a diverse society?
 Rini's central answer is a connection between public discourse and personal moral agency.
 She argues that we cannot understand our individual moral and political decisions without also understanding how we relate to those of others.

 Manus (Johnny) Rungtusanatham

-Tier 1 Canada Research Chair in Supply Chain Management (as of July 1, 2019), Manus (Johnny) Rungtusanatham will be joining the Schulich School of Business as a professor.
+Tier 1 Canada Research Chair in Supply Chain Management, Manus (Johnny) Rungtusanatham is a Professor in the Schulich School of Business.
 He researches supply chain breaches – for example, the removal or diversion of goods flowing towards or from a manufacturer (e.g., cargo theft), introduction of a substitute good (counterfeit) or a second good (contraband) into the physical flow of another good, and/or contamination of the good that is physically flowing (tampered goods).
 This research program advances a theory of supply chain securitization involving people, processes, and technology, informed through the lenses of immunology, military strategies and criminology.